-How it started?
+How did it start?

 Key information: